Learning on Campus

 The Pass/Fail Option

 We will provide flexibility regarding the deadline to declare a pass/fail grade.
 Normally, we would only allow a course to be counted as pass/fail if the student declared the desire for such in the first 10 days of the semester.
-The decision regarding pass/fail grading for the spring 2021 semester will be announced in the coming weeks.
+During the Spring 2021 semester students can declare a pass/fail grading up until the last day of classes (May 11, 2021) at 5 p.m.
+The form to declare pass/fail can be found on the mysaintmarys portal site under student records.

 What is Pass/Fail grading?
 If you earn a passing grade (i.e., A-D) it will be recorded on your transcript as a pass and not factor into your GPA.
 If you earn a failing grade, it will be recorded as an F on your transcript and will be included in the calculation of your GPA.
 Students are allowed only a maximum of two courses pass/fail per semester which cannot be taken for Sophia, major or minor courses; and only a total maximum of six such courses can count toward your degree.
 Courses taken as pass/fail in Spring 2020 semester do not count towards this maximum.
 Remember also that a course taken pass/fail does not apply to the 12 graded hours required for the calculation of honors.
 If you have any questions about this policy please contact the advising office at email@example.com.